Botswana Premier League

-The Botswana Premier League, currently known as the BTC Premiership for sponsorship reasons, is the highest level football league in Botswana.
+The Botswana Premier League is the highest level football league in Botswana.
 Organised by the Botswana Football Association, the league was formed in 1978 to replace the pre-independence Bechuanaland Union African Soccer League, which was regional.
 Participants in the first edition of the league included Tlokweng Pirates, Notwane, Black Peril, Queens Park Rangers and a team from Ngwaketse district.